Last updated on June 2, 2026

 New sets often bring new products, and sometimes they even introduce exciting changes.
 All Will Be One was no exception, whether you look at the characters, the Phyrexian story, or the cards themselves.

 Preorder bundles in MTG Arena aren’t new, ONE was the first to offer us these flavorful options.
-Two bundles, each with two iconic characters from the set’s story lead the way.
+Each bundle comes with an iconic character from the set’s story to lead the way.
 And the bundles keep coming back set after set.

-Now it’s time to look at two of the featured legendary cards from Secrets of Strixhaven and the Play bundle.
-This prepares to you to play competitively, so claim your event tokens, play-in points, and the Abigaile Arena companion.
+Now it’s time to look at one of the featured legendary cards from Marvel Super Heroes and the Play bundle.
+This prepares to you to play competitively, so claim your event tokens, play-in points, and Iron Man's Briefcase Arena companion and let's go.

 What Is the Play Bundle in MTGA?

-The Play bundle is best for those who want to climb the MTGA ladder and try their hand at competitive Arena tournaments with Qualifier Play-In events.
-This a preorder bundle fronted by Professor Dellian Fel, a new planeswalker rich in abilities.
+The Play bundle is best for those who want to climb the MTGA ladder and try their hand at competitive Arena tournaments with Qualifier Play-In events and maybe the Arena Limited Championship.
+This a preorder bundle fronted by Tony Stark / The Invincible Iron Man, a hero that is all about innovation and is sure to surprise the opponents with your sweetest equipment.

 Back to the bundle which is key for many who are courageous enough to play a lot of Limited.